algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 ```

 # Update smart contract
-A stateful smart contract’s programs can be updated at any time.
+A smart contract’s programs can be updated at any time.
 This is done by an `ApplicationCall` transaction type of `UpdateApplication`.
 This operation can be done with `goal` or the SDKs and requires passing the new programs and specifying the application ID.

 ```
 goal app update --app-id=[APPID] --from [ADDRESS]  --approval-prog [new_approval_program.teal]   --clear-prog [new_clear_state_program.teal]
 ```

 The one caveat to this operation is that global or local state requirements for the smart contract can never be updated.
+Updating a smart contract's programs does not affect any values currently in state.

 As stated earlier, anyone can update the program.
 If this is not desired and you want only the original creator to be able to update the programs, code must be added to your `ApprovalProgram` to handle this situation.
 This can be done by comparing the global `CreatorAddress` to the sender address.